 Cricket contains twice as much protein as beef, as much calcium as milk, as much Vitamin B12 as salmon, and 17 amino acids, including Lysine.

-As you know, I also LOVE Thrive Market, and they have some Whole30 Protein Powders, too!
+As you know, I also LOVE Thrive Market, and they have some Whole30 compliant Protein Powders, too!

 Click the link below to get 25% off and free shipping on your first Thrive Market order!